jumpstarter-dev/jumpstarter/python/docs/source/architecture.md

 #### Client

-The Jumpstarter client is a Python library and CLI tool that can connect to one or more exporters either locally through socket or remotely through a central server.
+The Jumpstarter client is a Python library and CLI tool that can connect to one or more exporters either locally through a socket or remotely through a central server.

 #### Tests

-Tests are any test scripts written in Python or YAML that utilize the CLI or Python library to interact with hardware via Jumpstarter.
+Tests are any test scripts that utilize the CLI or Python library to interact with hardware via Jumpstarter.
 Basic tests can be written as YAML steps, while more complex testing can take full advantage of Jumpstarter as a library through Python.

 ### [`jumpstarter-controller`](https://github.com/jumpstarter-dev/jumpstarter-controller/)